Euro zone set for drawn-out battle over banking rules

 On Wednesday, ministers from the wider EU will join the group to discuss who will have the power to close down a laggard bank in the euro zone.
 On Tuesday, the talks are focusing on who pays.

-Under draft plans, banks will provide the cash to pay for the closure of failed lenders, giving roughly 55 billion euros over 10 years.
+Under draft plans, banks will provide the cash to pay for the closure of failed lenders, giving roughly 55 billion euros ($76 billion) over 10 years.

 But ministers cannot yet agree how to ensure there is enough money to deal with closures while the fund is being built up or where it falls short.